“It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for”

 Ideally, it should be a combination of saving and investing – you save first and then you invest.
 The allocation of how much to invest and how much to save is totally up to you.
 As I said, it depends on your priorities, circumstances, financial goals, and risk tolerance.

 Know that investing isn’t that hard.
-If you’re can’t spare time, you can still buy an index fund and still get the average market return.
+If you’re someone who doesn’t have time to spare, you can buy an index fund and still get the average market return.
 But if you put in some time and effort, you can achieve substantial returns in the long run.

 Frequently asked Questions